AntonioErdeljac/notion-clone-tutorial/README.md

 - Created sharedWith function in convex documents.ts
 - Created share button with tabs for share and publish tabs in a new file share.tsx in components directory
 - Publish functionality intact
-- Corrected the implementation of cleark auth with convex.dev as it was not as per the implementation recommended by convex
+- Corrected the implementation of clerk auth with convex.dev as it was not as per the implementation recommended by convex
   - list of users was not being stored in convex
   - users table added to schema with index of emails and tokenIdentifiers
   - created a user.ts file in convex folder that contains endpoint store that stores the user details in convex if not already present.
 This function is copied from https://docs.convex.dev/auth/database-auth, and no change made